Helpful Tips for Living Donors and Caretakers

 Bring your splint pillow with you in the car when you leave to go home.
 It will help with any bumpy roads you will travel on as you go home.

 With fatigue, as well as other symptoms that you are having, listen to what your body is telling you.
 Our bodies really are miraculous in how they recover.
-Generally speaking, let your body tell you when you should rest and then do it!
+Let your body tell you when you should rest and then do it!
 This is your time to take care of yourself, too.

 And in the time that follows, you've gotten past the hard part now.
-The wait is over and the surgery is done.
+The wait is over, and the surgery is done.
 You and your recipient are moving on with your lives.
 Remind yourself of the miracle of it all.
 You may want to continue your involvement with transplantation.
 You now have a powerful story to tell of giving and receiving.
-You can contact the organ donation service in your area to ask how you can help if you'd like.
+You can contact the organ procurement organization or local NKF office in your area to ask how you can help if you'd like.
 No matter what, you can experience this choice of giving with peace.

-For the designated caregiver: Your help in managing visitors and facilitating necessary rest will be invaluable.
+Your help in managing visitors and facilitating necessary rest will be invaluable.
 It is a good idea to keep the visitors to a minimum after surgery.
 The donor will be dealing with pain and fatigue.
 Even the most thoughtful visitors can be tiring if there are many of them.
 The donor is already giving and will probably not have the energy to give attention to visitors, even when the visitors are offering to help.
-While this may vary with donors, generally speaking, a limited number of visitors works better.
-The donor may be more tired than he realized he would be and his strength will come back with each day he is able to rest and eat well.
-This is major surgery and restful time is key to recovery!
+While this may vary with donors, a limited number of visitors works better.
+The donor may be more tired than they realized they would be, and their strength will come back with each day that they’re able to rest and eat well.
+This is major surgery, and restful time is key to recovery!

-One donor described an effective caregiver as being an "out of sight shadow or a really good waiter."
-Effective caregivers hear instructions that the donor may not remember and make sure that the donor eats and drinks adequately.
+One donor described an effective care partner as being an "out of sight shadow or a really good waiter."
+Effective care partners hear instructions that the donor may not remember and make sure that the donor eats and drinks enough.
 They are at the hospital after surgery to help the donor walk the halls, if the doctor recommends that, and get out of bed.
-The nurses have more to do than most people realize, and caregivers are invaluable in helping with necessary things that are sometimes time-consuming.
+The nurses have more to do than most people realize, and care partners are invaluable in helping with necessary things that are sometimes time-consuming.

-Caregivers can help with driving, which can be difficult after the surgery, cooking, cleaning, running errands, and child care.
+Care partners can help with driving, which can be difficult after the surgery, cooking, cleaning, running errands, and childcare.
 Donors and recipients may need someone to stay with them for a few days after surgery to help with these details.
+The transplant team will provide more information at evaluation and after surgery.

-Caregivers also gently remind the donor that he is getting better and that recovery takes time.
-It's hard sometimes to remember that this surgery is usually harder on the donor because he is moving from a state of good health to a post-surgical period.
-While the donor is still considered healthy, he will need to recover and take good care of himself.
-Effective caregivers are both cheerleaders and assertive advocates in the process of recovery.
+Care partners also gently remind the donor that they’re getting better and that recovery takes time.
+It's hard sometimes to remember that this surgery is usually harder on the donor because they are moving from a state of good health to a post-surgical period.
+While the donor is still considered healthy, they will need to recover and take good care of themself.
+Effective care partners are both cheerleaders and assertive advocates in the process of recovery.